A boats anchor agains a futuristic background with rectangle patterns

 Two elements above each other in the center of the screen, one of them is a square in yellow centered on the screen with an anchor icon on it, the other has a 16/9 aspect ratio in green and is sitting on top of the yellow one, center aligned

 What happened here?
-The inset-area method draws a 3x3 grid around our .anchor behind the scenes, with the anchor item being in the middle column and row, something like this:
+The position-area method draws a 3x3 grid around our .anchor behind the scenes, with the anchor item being in the middle column and row, something like this:

 A yellow square centered on the screen with an anchor icon on it, it is centered in a 3 by 3 grid.
 The grid is drawn with green lines.